Game Info: Saturday, August 31 at Pensacola Blue Wahoos: 6:05 PM: Blue Wahoos Stadium

 First to 200 Steals: With three steals on August 16 at Biloxi, the M-Braves became the first team in Double-A and 10th in minor league baseball to reach 200 steals in 2024.

-Four players with 30+ steals: The M-Braves became the first team in Minor League Baseball to have four players with 30+ steals in 2024.
+Four players with 30+ steals, two with 40+: The M-Braves became the first team in Minor League Baseball to have four players with 30+ steals in 2024, and first in Double-A and third in Minor League Baseball to have two with 40+ steals.
 Justin Dean led the way at the time of his August 8 promotion to Triple-A and led Double-A with 47.
-Cal Conley ranks T-3rd in the Southern League with 39, Cody Milligan is 6th with 35, and Geraldo Quintero is T-9th with 32 ...
+Cal Conley ranks 3rd in the Southern League with 41, Cody Milligan is 6th with 35, and Geraldo Quintero is T-9th with 32 ...
 The M-Braves became the first team with 4+ players with 30+ steals since the 2022 Down East Wood Ducks (5).
 The most by a team since 2005 was the 2017 Lancaster Jethawks with six players.

 IMPRESSIVE ON-BASE STREAK: INF Keshawn Ogans saw his team-high 24-game on-base streak end on July 30.
 Over the streak, he hit .287 with a .374 OBP, three doubles, 5 RBI, 13 runs, nine walks, 3 HBP, and four steals.
 The streak was the fourth-longest in the league this season and the longest by an M-Brave since Jesse Franklin V had a 23-game on-base streak, July 16-August 12, 2023.